Chapter 14 - To a Most Dangerous Sea

 1, Dear sweet gods, all your reviews have encouraged me so much.
 I thank you all for each one from the bottom of my heart.

 3, SFaSS is my half-assed attempt at a Kigo fanfic.
 Indeed, it's my half-assed first attempt at fanfic in general.
 It was rushed, it was chaotic, and it wasn't my best writing.
 According to my girlfriend, it's gods awful compared to my regular writing, and I have to agree.
 Originally, I had intended to take it semi-seriously and write a very slow progression of Kigo, but I dropped the ball when I realized what fun I could have if I experimented.
 I used each chapter to try something new and went completely off the walls with it, whatever came into my mind to write.
-I tried everything I could think of and learned a lot.
-More than that, however, I learned to respect fanfiction as a medium.
+I tried everything I could think of and learned a lot, and gained a lot of respect for fanfiction in the process.

 That's it for me on SFaSS.
 Thank you all so much for following me this far and I hope I'll see you over on my next story!
 Bye for now, lovelies!